The Fall of the Angels

 The Fall of the Angels is a Miltonesque epic poem by John William Polidori concerned with the creation of the world.

-It was published anonymously in 1821 only months before Polidori's suicide.
+It was published anonymously in 1821 only months before Polidori's death.
 The only known contemporary review of the poem was a negative one, published on 5 May 1821.
 After Polidori's death, a version of the poem with his name on the title page was published.